-No student in public preschool through third grade shall be expelled or suspended from school for more than five consecutive or cumulative days during a school year without first receiving a multi-tiered system of supports, such as response to intervention, unless such student possessed a weapon, illegal drugs, or other dangerous instrument or such student's behavior endangers the physical safety of other students or school personnel.
+No student in public preschool through third grade shall be expelled or suspended from school for more than five consecutive or cumulative days during a school year without first receiving a multi-tiered system of support, such as response to intervention, unless such student possessed a weapon, illegal drugs, or other dangerous instrument or such student's behavior endangers the physical safety of other students or school personnel.
 If such student is receiving or has received a multi-tiered system of supports, the school shall be deemed to have met the requirements of this Code section.
 The school or program shall comply with all federal laws and requirements regarding obtaining parental consent during any advanced tier within the system of supports prior to certain screenings or evaluations.

-In addition to the requirements in subsection (b) of this Code section, prior to assigning any student in preschool through third grade to out-of-school suspension for more than five consecutive or cumulative days during a school year, if such student has an Individualized Education Program (IEP) pursuant to the federal Individuals with Disabilities Education Act or a plan under Section 504 of the federal Rehabilitation Act of 1973, the school or program shall also convene an IEP or Section 504 meeting to review appropriate supports being provided as part of such Individualized Education Program or Section 504 plan.
-(O.C.G.A. § 20-2-742)
+Prior to assigning any student in preschool through third grade to out-of-school suspension for more than five consecutive or cumulative days during a school year, if such student has an Individualized Education Program (IEP) or Section 504 Plan, the school or program shall also convene an IEP or Section 504 meeting to review appropriate supports being provided as part of such Individualized Education Program or Section 504 plan.

-Definitions: Detention, Suspension and Expulsion
+Definitions: Detention, Suspension, and Expulsion

 Detention: Disciplinary assignment of a student to a certain area of the school outside of regular school hours.
 MCSD does utilize Saturday school detention.
-Whenever a student is sent home early or assigned to detention, the student's parent/guardian shall be notified.
+Whenever a student is assigned to detention, the student's parent/guardian shall be notified.

 In-School Suspension: Temporary removal of a student from his or her regular classroom(s) to a different location in the school building for a period not to exceed ten (10) consecutive school days.
-Student remains under the direct supervision of school personnel and will work on assignments from his or her regular classes.
+The student remains under the direct supervision of school personnel and will work on assignments from his or her regular classes.

-Out-of-School Suspension: Any suspension in which student is prohibited from attending school as a disciplinary consequence.
-After an out-of-school suspension, student and his or her parent or guardian must attend a re-entry conference upon request by the Principal.
+Out-of-School Suspension: Any suspension in which a student is prohibited from attending school as a disciplinary consequence.
+After an out-of-school suspension, the student and his or her parent or guardian must attend a re-entry conference upon request by the Principal.
 Failure or refusal on the part of the student's parent(s) or guardian(s) to appear for the scheduled conference may result in the Principal making a recommendation to the Superintendent or designee for another period of suspension.